 Snoop app vs Moneyhub

 If you want to have full access to all of the features offered by Snoop app (or indeed Emma) then you will need to sign up for one of their paid subscriptions.
-However, Moneyhub is great alternative and offers an in-depth analysis of your monthly budget with a low monthly subscription fee of £1.49.
+However, Moneyhub is a great alternative and offers an in-depth analysis of your monthly budget with a low monthly subscription fee of £1.49.
 New users can also benefit from 6 months free in order to get a hang of the app and how it works.
 Moneyhub is a cheaper alternative to some of the other budgeting app subscription plans and offers a number of key features including custom categories, spending analysis and a long-term financial forecast.
 Of course the best option is to download both Snoop and Moneyhub for free and see which you prefer using.

 For more information on Moneyhub, check out our independent Moneyhub review.